Birion/python-ffdl/README.md

 `pyffdl download [--from <URL FILE>] [<URL>[ <URL>[...]]]`

+The `simple` command downloads a raw list of HTML files and collates them in an ebook.

 `pyffdl simple --author <NAME> --title <TITLE> [--from <URL FILE>] [<CHAPTER URL>[ <CHAPTER URL>[...]]]`

 ### Update an existing story file